Are you interested in joining the Child and Adult Care Food Program (CACFP)? Check out the CACFP Overview for more information.

 - DPI Agency Code (if applicable): School Food Authority (SFA) or other organization currently participating in another child nutrition program, or that has participated in a child nutrition program in the past, must provide the DPI assigned agency code

 Ready to take the next step?
 Complete the CACFP New Agency Information Form to determine if your program is eligible.
-The DPI will review the information and contact eligible programs.
+The DPI will review the information and contact eligible programs to discuss next steps of the CACFP Application Process.
+The CACFP New Agency Information Form is not an application for the CACFP.
 If you have any questions, contact us at CACFPApplication@dpi.wi.gov.